Gnola/wedding_planner/README.md

 Finished styling by taking out 'sign up' option and adding styling to give the website a tone.
 ![alt text](https://github.com/Gnola/wedding-list/blob/master/img/New%20Welcome.png "Second Run")

+## Note to self

+The plan is to utilize this website throughout the wedding planning process and will be updated accordingly as the process continues.
+The idea behind this website is to mainly help the planning process while allowing guests to interact with the website as well.